-The United States is many things to many people.
+The United States means many things to many people.
 For some, it is a tempting land of opportunity to ascend to success and wealth.
 For others, the United States is a safe refuge from the torments of their home country.
-While many aliens may find themselves coming to the U.S., staying in the United States can be a little more complicated than initially thought.
+While many aliens may find themselves coming to the U.S., remaining there can be much more complex than initially anticipated for many foreign nationals.

 Before you can become a U.S. citizen, you will need to apply to come to the United States.
-There are a number of temporary authorizations that allow immigrants to come to the United States.
+There are a number of nonimmigrant visa categories under which individuals may be authorized to enter the United States on a temporary basis.

 Some common types of temporary visas include student visas and temporary worker visas.
 These visas allow immigrants to remain in the United States for a given period of time.
 For individuals aiming to become U.S. citizens, certain visas are better than others.
 For example, a transit visa is not helpful to people seeking to become permanent residents.

 Regardless of the visa chosen, there will be some requirements that need to be met.
 This includes providing documentation such as health records, paying various fees, and submitting to examinations.
 Finally, there will be an interview process to gauge whether or not the applicant should be allowed to enter the United States.
 For more information about how to present yourself in the best light during an interview, check out AAL’s 7 Immigration Interview Do’s and Dont’s.

 Once you have applied for a temporary visa, you will need to explore which path you will choose to become an LPR.
 Becoming an LPR removes the expiration date from your visa and allows you to remain in the U.S. indefinitely as long as your status is not revoked.
 This is a critical step to becoming a naturalized citizen and has four major pathways: family, work, diversity, or asylum.